-In previous posts, we’ve touched on topics like carbon neutrality and how capturing landfill gases can generate energy and create carbon offsets.
-This article will answer the question: what are carbon offsets and how do they work?
+In previous posts, we’ve touched on topics like carbon neutrality and how capturing landfill gases can both generate energy and create carbon offsets–but just what are carbon offsets and how do they work?

 Look for our next offsets-related post in December when we’ll dig deeper into the different types of projects being utilized to generate offsets.
 In the meantime, you can read more about net-zero here:

 The Net-Zero Standard – Science Based Targets

 Global Monitoring Laboratory – Carbon Cycle Greenhouse Gases (noaa.gov)